PhotonicsTUL/PLaSK/doc/tutorial1.rst

 junction.axis0 gives the list of points in the horizontal axis of the two-dimensional mesh i.e. axis *x*.
 The last two lines add labels to the plot axes (see, you can use basic LaTeX in the labels).

 Ensure that the commands to create the last figure are before ``show()``.
-Save your file (for your reference :ref:`the whole script is shown in listng <lis-Listing-of-tutorial1-script>`) and run it wih PLaSK.
+Save your file (for your reference :ref:`the whole script is shown in listing <lis-Listing-of-tutorial1-script>`) and run it wih PLaSK.
 You should see three figures now.
 Zoom them to your liking and save the images, successfully finishing this tutorial.

 .. topic:: Content of the script section from the file :file:`tutorial1.xpl`.